Banalian/ExtraLeaderboardPositions/README.md

     - This mode is Opt-in, and can be enabled in the settings
     - It might be disabled in the future depending on the API's availability
 - Added Optional Dependency to Champion Medals
+- Added a new setting to show the medals positions even if you have a better time (if you're using the external API mode)
+- Added Icons to the settings tab and changed the orders
+- Added the time it takes to refresh the leaderboard to the log

 ## 1.6.2
 - Changed windows flag to not focus on appearing window